jagprog5/dev-guide/README.md

 That being said, it is _ok_ for there to be overlap; it reduces the [bus factor](https://activecollab.com/blog/project-management/bus-factor) and helps team cohesion.
-However, the project owner should be apprised and ideally review changes.
+Ownership does _not_ mean siloing; helping out across projects should be encouraged as long as primary responsibilities are satisfied.
+However, the project owner should be apprised and ideally review proposed changes.

 # State Synchronization